Court: CRIMINAL PROCEDURE – Continuance – Trial court erred in dismissing

-THIS MATTER is before the Court on the State’s appeal of a decision of the Pinellas County Court dismissing the charge.
-After reviewing the brief and record --- the appellee failed to file an answer brief --- this Court reverses the decision of the trial court.
+THIS MATTER is before the Court on the State’s appeal from a decision of the Pinellas County Court dismissing the case.
+After reviewing the briefs and record, this Court reverses the decision of the trial court.

-Similarly, in the case at bar, the trial court imposed the extreme sanction of dismissal even though the defendant did not ask for that relief --- thereby thwarting the State from exercising available alternatives.
-In addition, the trial court improperly failed to consider any less severe sanction and failed to make any finding that the defendant was prejudiced.
+Similarly, in the case at bar the trial court failed to consider any less severe sanction and failed to make any finding that the defendant was prejudiced.
 In fact, the record would not support such a finding of prejudice.
-For these reasons, the order dismissing the charge is reversed.
+Defense counsel was perhaps inconvenienced, but that is not prejudice to the defendant.
+For these reasons, the order dismissing the charge must be reversed.

 cc: State Attorney